RobertBu1/Group_StarChess/ChessGame/readme.md

 ## Design

--An Asian-themed or alien-themed or western-themed digital game of chess
+-A Star Wars themed digital game of chess

 -play against yourself/friends on 1 device